shryder/sprites-combiner/README.md

 There is a sample `walking_anims` folder that has some walking animations.
 To test it, just run:

 `$ node app.js --folder "walking_anims" --perRow 5 --amount 15 --format "Walk ($s).png"`

+# Note
+All sprites are expected to be using the same dimensions.